Think of the children: Moral panic

 The Journal for Cultural Research published an article in 2010 by Debra Ferreday, which was republished in the 2011 book Hope and Feminist Theory.
 According to Ferreday, media use of "Won't someone think of the children!" had become common in a climate of moral panic.
 She suggested that the phrase was becoming so common that it could become another Godwin's law.

 In a 2011 article for the journal Post Script, Andrew Scahill wrote about the power of children in rhetoric to create an untenable stance for an opposing viewpoint.
 According to Scahill, an individual arguing "for the children" makes it extremely difficult for an opponent to hold a "not for the children" position.
 Cassandra Wilkinson discussed the impact of "think of the children" rhetoric in a 2011 article for IPA Review.
 Wilkinson cited research by No Fear: Growing Up in a Risk-Averse Society author Tim Gill that hypersensitivity in defending children from potential harm has the adverse effect of contributing to the inability of youth to own their choices and react to dangerous situations.
 In the New Statesman, Laurie Penny characterized the tactic as a political belief system and called it "think-of-the-children-ism".

-Elizabeth Stoker Bruenig wrote in a 2014 article for First Things that moralizing with the phrase was commonly seen in discussions of sexuality, attributing this to society's increasing perception of morality as a feminine domain.
+Elizabeth Bruenig wrote in a 2014 article for First Things that moralizing with the phrase was commonly seen in discussions of sexuality, attributing this to society's increasing perception of morality as a feminine domain.
 Bruenig also cited the labeling of NBC's refusal to broadcast a movie trailer about abortion as "think-of-the-children-ism".
+The argument is also routinely used in discussions around drug use and drug policy.